 - Wade Davis is a former cornerback in the NFL for, among others, the Washington Redskins.
 After he retired from professional football, he became a passionate advocate for other openly gay athletes like himself.
 Whether it is his work with LGBT youth at the Hetrick-Martin Institute in New York City or his work on the sports advisory board for GLSEN (Gay, Lesbian Straight Education Network), he has distinguished himself as one of the preeminent voices addressing homophobia in sports and the importance of inclusion for all athletes.

-In addition to honoring individuals with the Champions Awards, we also recognize the recipients of the Team DC College Scholarships.
-This year there are four Scholarships:
+In addition to honoring individuals with the Champions Awards, we also recognized the recipients of the Team DC College Scholarships, including:

 · Terrance Curry of T.C.
 Williams High School (Alexandria, VA).
 Terrance ran track and will attend the University of Alabama.